-The Silk Road or Silk Route consists of an extensive interconnected network of trade routes across Asia which have connected the Far East, South, and Central Asia with the Middle East and the Mediterranean regions encompassing Northern Africa and Southern Europe.
-The Silk Route had several branches which served not only as conduits for silk, but a multitude of other products, including fruits, spices, paper, pottery and precious metals, to name just a few.
-These routes were also extremely important pathways for cultural and technological transmission by linking merchants, traders, soldiers, pilgrims, missionaries, nomads and urban dwellers from China to the Mediterranean for thousands of years.
+The Silk Road consists of an extensive network of historical trade routes across Asia which have connected the Far East, Central Asia and Indian subcontinent with the Middle East and Mediterranean regions encompassing Northern Africa and Southern Europe.
+The Silk Route had several branches which served not only as conduits for silk, but a multitude of other products such as fruits, spices, paper, pottery and precious metals.
+Critically, these routes also served as extremely important pathways for cultural and technological transfer by linking writers, artisans, merchants, pilgrims, missionaries, nomads and urban dwellers, spanning China to the Mediterranean for over a thousand years.

 Milton describes Amir Timur’s entrance into the great city of Samarqand as follows:

 His eye might there command wherever stood